spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/scrape.md

 You can use Prometheus to scrape [important Ocean metrics](ocean/tools-and-integrations/prometheus/README).
 Using a simple exporter, Ocean is able to provide data in [open metrics](https://openmetrics.io/) format for Prometheus to scrape.

-The Ocean metrics exporter is a lightweight application that runsrunning in the Kubernetes cluster and continuously scrapesscraping metrical data from the Ocean SaaS.
+The Ocean metrics exporter is a lightweight application that runs in the Kubernetes cluster and continuously scrapes metrical data from the Ocean SaaS.
 The metrics exporter scrapes every 60 seconds and formats the data for prometheus to scrape.

 Although the exporter application is independent of the Ocean controller, a functioning controller is required for data to stream into Ocean Saas and update the metrics.